-Qualified Opinion
+Qualified Conclusion

-Expect for the effect of the possible adjustments, if any as might have been determined to be necessary if we received the information stated in the Basis of Qualified Opinion above, in our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Lecico Egypt (S.A.E.) and its subsidiaries, as at December 31, 2024, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with the International Financial Reporting Standards and in the light of the prevailing Egyptian laws to the preparation of these consolidated financial statements.
+Except for the effects of such adjustments, if any, as might have been determined to be necessary if we received the financial information stated in the basis of qualified conclusion above, based on our review, nothing has come to our attention that causes us to believe that the accompanying consolidated interim financial statements do not present fairly - in all material respects - the consolidated financial position of Lecico Egypt (S.A.E.) and its subsidiaries as of March 31, 2025, and its consolidated financial performance and its consolidated cash flows for the three-month period then ended in accordance with the International Financial Reporting Standards.